Director of Public Policy

 2013 – Present

-With more than 25 years professional experience serving Christian schools, Mark Spencer was appointed in a national policy role in 2010.
+With nearly thirty years professional experience serving Christian schools, Mark Spencer was appointed in a national policy role in 2010.
 Mark is responsible for advocacy on behalf of Christian schools in a wide range of educational policy as well as areas relating to religious freedom and equal opportunity and discrimination law, both at the Commonwealth and State or Territory level.

 Mark’s experience with Christian schooling began in 1990 when he commenced service with Christian Community Schools Limited (CCSL) – a predecessor organisation to CSA.
 In addition to his advocacy role Mark also provides initial advice to schools in all non-educational operations including funding, finance, governance, management, media management and industrial relations.